OndrejZamazal/ComplexOntologyMatching-SEMANTiCS2024/experiment.md

 ```

 Meta-reviewer is not only the author of the review but (s)he has a specific role within a reviewing process.
 Meta-reviewer is rather a subclass of an author of review.
 Considering it as a false positive example.
+However, within some scenarios, this subsumption could also help with interoperability.

 In all, we have
 - 6 partly true positive